GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 - ### **User Testing**

  - Friends and family were the resource used to extensively test the usability of the web application.
-All page links and button functionality were tested including ascertaining that all social media links opened in separate tabs and that all action buttons and nav links were correctly configured and redirected the user to the correct page, as indicated.
-The page was also subjected to the peer code review slack channel through Code Institute to bestringently put through it's paces.
+All page links and button functionality were tested including ascertaining that all social media links opened in separate tabs and that all icon play buttons were correctly configured and provided the correct feedback to the user, as indicated.
+The page was also subjected to the peer code review slack channel through Code Institute to be stringently put through it's paces.

 ---